 When faced with revisions, most Proposal Managers compare two documents using one of the following ways:

 - Running the documents through MS Word or Adobe Pro Compare

 - Using fit-for-purpose comparison solutions such as VT Docs’ Compare Docs feature

 The first option is subject to human error and takes hours.
 And the second option is not efficient.
 Microsoft designed MS Word to merge files, not to report on the textual differences.
 As a result, detecting changes this way is messy.
 You have to tease out formatting as well as text changes, and the interface is visual overload for the user.
 What’s more, you can’t report on the changes in this format, suitable for sharing with the team.
 How is pricing affected by any changes?
 Will our tech volume need updating?
 You, therefore, waste time copying and pasting the changes into another format.
 Normally an excel spreadsheet or word table, where you note the more risky or materially important changes.

-VT Docs’ Compare Docs functionality is your best choice for reporting changes between two proposals.
+VT Docs’ Compare Docs functionality is your best choice for comparing two documents and reporting changes between the proposals.
 Here’s why.

 What is Compare Docs?